ResearchObject/ro-crate-zenodo/docs/user_guide.md

 ## Run the code

-Run the `rocrate_upload` command in your terminal.
+Run the `rocrate_zenodo` command in your terminal.
 Use the `-s` flag to upload to Zenodo sandbox, or omit it to upload to real Zenodo.
 ```
-rocrate_upload -s demo/demo_crate
+rocrate_zenodo -s demo/demo_crate
 ```
 Replace `demo/demo_crate` with the path to the RO-Crate directory you want to upload.